 As explained, learning plays a vital role in a child's life.
-Through learning he actualizes his psychic life (potential) and thus moves closer to adulthood.
-Therefore, in order to accompany him toward adequately actualizing his psychic life, the adult (teacher) must know how he learns.
+By learning, he/she actualizes his/her psychic life (potential) and, thus, moves closer to adulthood.
+Therefore, to accompany him/her toward adequately actualizing his/her psychic life, the adult (teacher) must know how he/she learns.

-A toddler's learning is accomplished according to different modes which are intimately linked with various ways of experiencing; it is through the modes of learning that the child is able to attribute affective, cognitive and normative meaning to his experiences.
-Although all children learn (and attribute meaning) in these three ways, the level at which they learn differs in the pre-primary, primary and high school stages.
+A toddler's learning is accomplished according to different modes which are intimately linked with various ways of experiencing; it is through the modes of learning that the child can attribute affective, cognitive, and normative meaning to his/her experiences.
+Although all children learn (and attribute meaning) in these three ways, the level at which they learn differs in the pre-primary, primary, and high school stages.
 Accordingly, a toddler's learning is primarily affective.
-Because his orientation to the world is mainly affective, intuitive and exploratory, he requires a climate of emotional stability in order to learn adequately.
+Because his/her orientation to the world is mainly affective, intuitive, and exploratory, he/she requires a climate of emotional stability to learn adequately.

-When the toddler first begins to learn, his initial introduction to and awareness of the subject matter is through sensing.
-This is largely affective and, therefore, extremely relevant in his life.
-This first awareness of the subject matter can emotionally stabilize or labilize him since it may arouse feelings of curiosity, wonder and interest or anxiety, stress and insecurity.
-This resulting stability or lability determines whether he will be willing to venture more deeply into the subject matter and whether or not he eventually experiences it as meaningful.
+When the toddler first begins to learn, his/her initial introduction to and awareness of the subject matter is through sensing.
+This is largely affective and, therefore, extremely relevant in his/her life.
+This first awareness of the subject matter can emotionally stabilize or labilize him/her since it may arouse feelings of curiosity, wonder, and interest or anxiety, stress, and insecurity.
+This resulting stability or lability determines whether he/she is willing to venture more deeply into the subject matter, and whether he/she will eventually experience it as meaningful.

-If affectively stable and willing to do so, the toddler will attend to what he is sensing.
-Research has shown that the attention span of toddlers is fairly limited, but nonetheless they can pay attention.
+If affectively stable and willing to do so, the toddler will attend to what he/she is sensing.
+Research shows that the attention span of toddlers is somewhat limited, but nonetheless they can pay attention.
 This implies that they may select and demarcate a given portion of the subject matter to perceive it.
 These first two modes of learning (sensing and attending) are known as sustaining modes because they are predominantly affective and support the cognitive modes throughout the course of learning.

-The first cognitive mode of learning is perception, accomplished in diverse ways by globally identifying, analyzing, synthesizing and ordering.
-A toddler's perceiving is largely global, but he also is already highly analytical in his perceiving.
-Perceiving is the main way in which he explores and comes to know his world.
+The first cognitive mode of learning is perception, accomplished in diverse ways by globally identifying, analyzing, synthesizing, and ordering.
+A toddler's perceiving is largely global, but he/she also is already highly analytical in his/her perceiving.
+Perceiving is the main way in which he/she explores and comes to know his/her world.

-When, in his perceptual exploration of reality, he encounters a problem, he proceeds to think about it in order to solve it.
-Thinking includes such actions as planning, analyzing, comparing and ordering.
-Because the toddler's thinking is mainly concrete and because he often is unable to find a solution on his own, he directs an almost unceasing spate of questions to the adult.
+When, in his/her perceptual exploration of reality, he/she encounters a problem, he/she proceeds to think about it to solve it.
+Thinking includes such actions as planning, analyzing, comparing, and ordering.
+Because the toddler's thinking is mainly concrete, and because he/she is often unable to find a solution on his/her own, he/she directs an almost unceasing spate of questions to the adult.

 Imagining and fantasizing are very important modes of learning in the life of the child and are actualized mainly in play.
-They provide a way in which he can explore his own potentialities and those of his world.
+They provide a way in which he/she can explore his/her own potentialities and those of his/her world.

-Through remembering, subject matter to which the child has attributed meaning in the past again is made accessible to him, particularly with a view to future learning.
+Through remembering, subject matter, to which the child has attributed meaning in the past, again is made accessible to him/her, particularly with a view to future learning.

-The teacher should note this exposition of learning carefully so that he can adequately accompany the young child on his way to adulthood.
+The teacher should note this exposition of learning carefully so that he/she can adequately accompany the young child on his/her way to adulthood.